 Murchison Falls Park has over 450 bird species some of which can be seen during game drives, boat safaris and or on guided nature walks.
 Bird watchers can see a variety bird species; forest species, swamp species, riverine woodland species and savannah species.
 You should look out for the elusive shoebill, swamp flycatcher, goliath heron, Abyssinian ground hornbill, northern red bishop, red-throated bee-eater, African quail finch, pied, malachite and giant kingfishers.

 It is also possible to modify your Birding safari in Uganda or Birding tour in Uganda to feature other Africa safari destinations like Congo, Rwanda, Tanzania, Kenya among the many.
-Congo safaris or a Congo safari offers you chance enjoy a Congo gorilla safari in Kahuzi Biega National Park to trek lowland gorillas or a Congo gorilla trekking tour in Virunga National Park to trek the famous Mountain gorillas.
+Congo safaris or a Congo safari offers you chance enjoy a Congo gorilla safari in Kahuzi Biega National Park to trek lowland gorillas or a gorilla trek safari in Congo in Virunga National Park to trek the famous Mountain gorillas.

 Where best can I see Albertine Endemic Species